JSP Tutorials for Beginners and Professionals

-- JSP is a technology that helps the developers to implement and develop dynamic web pages, whereas ASP is Microsoft’s server-side script engine for dynamically generated web pages.
+- JSP is a technology that helps developers to implement and develop dynamic web pages, whereas ASP is Microsoft’s server-side script engine for dynamically generated web pages.

 - With respect to performance perspective, JSP code runs faster than ASP.

-- JSP is mainly used by Apache Tomcat Web Server and mainly implemented on Linux based web server and also runs on JBoss and IBM application server, whereas ASP is mainly based on Microsoft IIS server and is implemented on windows-based systems.
+- JSP is mainly used by Apache Tomcat Web Server and mainly implemented on Linux-based web server and also runs on JBoss and IBM application server, whereas ASP is mainly based on Microsoft IIS server and is implemented on windows-based systems.